 Save Time and Money with Pre-Hire Assessments

-With pre-hire assessments, you can easily identify top candidates.
-By including skills assessments in the early stages of your recruitment process, you can quickly narrow down a large applicant pool to a select few people to interview.
+Pre-hire assessments can help identify top candidates.
+By including skills assessments in the early stages of your recruitment process, you can quickly narrow down a large applicant pool to a select few people to interview..

 Surveys have shown that 78% of companies that use these screening tools hire qualified candidates who meet performance goals within their first 12 months .
 High performing, satisfied employees are more likely to stay with companies longer than unsatisfied hires, leading to increased onboarding costs.